jselvaraaj/JaxInforMARL/README.md

     - Remember to set up the config in `WandbConfig` in `config/mappo_config.py` and change mode `online` to get wandb logging.
     - The artifacts are saved under the name "PPO_RNN_Runner_State"
-2. Find the latest artifact name in wandb and download the artifact in local machine with `download_artifacts.py`
-3. Visualize the actor with `visualize_actor.py` after changing the `artifact_name` variable in the block.
+2. Visualize the actor with `visualize_actor.py` after changing the `artifact_version` variable in the block.
    `if __name__ == "__main__"`

 # Note